 Chair and Foot Pad Included – The unit comes with a handy canvas chair, but you should know that this chair may not be the most comfortable and that you may want to invest in a more comfortable stool.
 The added foot pad helps to warm your feet up for an even better sweat.

-One-Year Warranty – The one-year warranty ensures that should something go wrong with your sauna, and it will be seen to; it also ensures that your sauna will arrive damage-free.
+One-Year Warranty – The one-year warranty ensures that should something go wrong with your sauna, it will be seen to; it also ensures that your sauna will arrive damage-free.

-Extra Features – These include a fabric cabin, a comfortable neck collar, a Beech dowel frame, 3 heating panels, remote control, a foam floor mat, and a.900 watt Ionizer, all ensuring that you get the best portable sauna experience.
+Extra Features – These include a fabric cabin, a comfortable neck collar, a Beech dowel frame, 3 heating panels, remote control, a foam floor mat, and a.
+900-watt Ionizer, all ensuring that you get the best portable sauna experience.

 Summary: The Rejuvinate isn’t the best portable infrared sauna, but it mostly does the job.
 Given the warranty, this isn’t a bad purchase, and there are some things you can do to make it a better sauna, like draping a towel over the outside to trap in the warmth.

-3. Radiant Saunas BSA6315 Harmony Deluxe – Best Oversized Portable Sauna
+3. Radiant Saunas BSA6315 Harmony Deluxe – Best Oversized

-The Harmony Deluxe is an oversized portable sauna that’s not too small, not too heavy, sounds just about perfect…
+The Harmony Deluxe is an oversized portable sauna that’s not too small, not too heavy, and sounds just about perfect…

 But there is a problem.
 It has very high EMF ratings.
 As in standing in front of the microwave high.
 It does, however, boast these features: